zepto-lang/zepto-wiki/wiki/IO in zepto.md

 Doing IO in zepto is pretty straightforward (or so I hope), but [there are a few pitfalls](#output).
-This tutorial aims to provide you with all knowledge that is necessary to print things to stdout and into files.
+This tutorial aims to provide you with all knowledge that is necessary to read things or print them to stdout and into files.

 ## Introductory Terms